dixondan/njf-fire-sev/README.md

 --------

-This repository is associated with the [open access paper](https://www.google.com "Google's Homepage") "Regional-scale fire severity mapping of *Eucalyptus* forests with the Landsat archive" in the journal *Remote Sensing of Environment* by Dan J. Dixon, J. Nikolaus Callow, John M.A.
-Duncan, Samantha A. Setterfield, and Natasha Paul (2022).
+This repository is associated with the [open access paper](https://www.google.com "Google's Homepage") "Regional-scale fire severity mapping of *Eucalyptus* forests with the Landsat archive" in the journal *Remote Sensing of Environment* by Dan Dixon, Nik Callow, John Duncan, Sam Setterfield, and Natasha Paul (2022).

 <p align="center">
   <img src="figs/graph-abs2.png" />